 There are some weather incidents where you don't want to find yourself sitting in traffic.
 Hurricanes and tornadoes come to mind, of course – any storm that can to blow your car away is going to result in a scary, unsafe situation for a commuter.
+But can lightning strike a car?
+And if so, will its occupants live to tell the tale?

-But for years, we've heard that as a thunderstorm approaches, there's no place more secure than your car.
-The theory goes like this – being in a car is your best bet to protect you from lightning, because rubber is an insulator, not a conductor, of electricity.
+For years, we've heard that there's no place more secure than your car when lightning strikes.
+The theory goes like this: Being in a car is your best bet to protect you from a lightning bolt, because rubber is an insulator, not a conductor, of electricity.
 Therefore, the rubber tires of a car will ensure you're safe and sound in your well-insulated vehicle.
-Incidentally, that's why you also should wear rubber-soled shoes in thunderstorms.
+Incidentally, that's why you should also wear rubber-soled shoes in a lightning storm.
 No harm happens to a person wearing rubber shoes.
 That's what Grandma always said, anyway.

 Well, Grandma needs to get her facts straight.
 Lightning can strike a car, and rubber tires (or shoe soles) aren't going to prevent it.
 In this article, we'll explain what happens when a car is struck by an electrical charge and how the people inside can stay safe.